-- Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2- Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or corroborated by observable market data or substantially the full term of the assets or liabilities. - Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the value of the assets or liabilities.
+• Level 1 - Quoted prices in active markets for identical assets or liabilities.

+• Level 2- Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or corroborated by observable market data or substantially the full term of the assets or liabilities.

+• Level 3 - Unobservable inputs that are supported by little or no market activity and that are significant to the value of the assets or liabilities.

-The following table provides the assets and liabilities carried at fair value measured on a recurring basis as of January 31, 2020 and October 31, 2019:
+The following table provides the assets and liabilities carried at fair value measured on a recurring basis as of April 30, 2019 and October 31, 2019 (in thousands):

-January 31, 2020 Level 1 Level 2 Level 3 Total Common stock warrant liability, warrants exercisable at \$0.372 through September 2024 - - \$ 54 \$ 54 October 31, 2019 Level 1 Level 2 Level 3 Total Common stock warrant liability, warrants exercisable at \$0.372 through September 2024 - - \$ 19 \$ 19
+April 30, 2020 Level 1 Level 2 Level 3 Total Common stock warrant liability, warrants exercisable at \$0.372 through September 2024 - - \$ 40 \$ 40 October 31, 2019 Level 1 Level 2 Level 3 Total Common stock warrant liability, warrants exercisable at \$0.372 through September 2024 - - \$ 19 \$ 19